 - In an asthma attack the respective named inhaler should always be taken to the child.
-In no circumstance, should inhalers belonging to other children be used. - Schools will keep two emergency asthma inhalers and spacers on the school premises.
-(One in the main office and one in the EYFS kitchen) - Staff will have access to appropriate training and updates this can be provided by school nurses who deliver long term condition training to schools (a copy of their training presentation is available at all times on the staff drive.
-In addition, specific asthma related training can be accessed free of charge on the e-learning for health webpage Asthma (Children and young people) elearning for healthcare (e-lfh.org.uk). - New staff should be directed to training materials during induction.
+In no circumstance, should inhalers belonging to other children be used. - Schools should consider keeping at least one emergency asthma inhaler kit on the school premises. - Early years and primary schools age children may require support to manage their asthma in school in line with the Children and Families Act 2014. - Staff will have access to appropriate training and annual updates this will be provided by school nurses who deliver long term condition training to schools.
+In addition, specific asthma related training can be accessed free of charge on the e-learning for health webpage - Asthma (Children and young people) - elearning for healthcare (e-lfh.org.uk).